WHY HAS ROLEX

 Rolex is not a company with shareholders but a non-profit organisation owned by the Hans Wilsdorf Foundation, established by Mr Wilsdorf before he died in 1960.
 Today Rolex is the most recognised luxury watch brand in the world with around $5 billion in annual sales.
 Its sales equate to around 25% of the world market and are more than the second, third and fourth contenders combined.
 These being Omega, Cartier, and Patek Philippe.

-Why is Rolex so Dominant?
-What’s the appeal all about?
+Why is Rolex so dominant?
+What's the appeal all about?

 Today Rolex is loaded with cultural, symbolic, and financial value.
 It has also become one of the most reputable and recognised brands in the world, achieved through ground-breaking innovation supported by trail-blazing marketing and perfectly executed product development.